Updated: Jul 5

 You need to do a radio course.
 It ends with an online multiple choice exam, and an oral exam done by a Designated Radiotelephony (RT) Examiner.

 I have found it is best for an aspirant pilot to do the radio course after a little experience in the air, once your instructor has explained the basic workings of your radio to you, you are finally managing to understand what people are saying, and you are starting to become more comfortable with your flying.
-Do your radio course only once you have gone solo.
+Do your radio course only once you have started training in the circuit.

 What you will learn